 - An “I” grade shall be made up within 12 months from the end of semester the “I” grade was assigned unless the instructor sets a shorter time period.

 - An “I” grade converts to a failure (“F”) if it is not made up by the due date.

-- The “I” (incomplete) must be completed/made up through the instructor who assigned the “I” grade; the instructor changes the grade with the Grade Change Form which must be submitted to the Admissions and Registration Office.
+- The “I” must be completed/made up through the instructor who assigned the “I” grade; the instructor changes the grade with the Grade Change Form which must be submitted to the Admissions and Registration Office.

 A student who audits a course attends class but does not receive credit for the course.
-To audit a course, a student must register for the course, complete an audit form and submit the form to the Admissions and Registration Office by the date listed in the Academic Calendar or 75% point of short or late starting courses.
+To audit a course, a student must register for the course, complete an audit form, and submit the form to the Admissions and Registration Office by the date listed in the Academic Calendar or at the 75% point of short or late starting courses.
 Instructor’s approval is required before a student may audit a class.
 The grade of “AU” will be recorded on the student’s transcript for this course.
 Full tuition and fees are charged for course audits.
 The audit grade cannot be changed to a letter grade once grades have been posted to a student’s transcript.
 In order to receive a letter grade in an audited course, a statement from the instructor and the student rescinding the audit grade option must be submitted to the Admissions and Registration Office by the 75% point of the course.

 Students receiving financial aid or veteran’s benefits should check with the Financial Aid Office before auditing a course.

 A withdrawal is initiated by a student who wishes to drop a course.
 The effective date of withdrawal is the date the Course Add/Drop form is received by the Admissions and Registration Office.
 Refunds, etc., are governed by regulations in effect on that date.
-In order to prevent a course from appearing on a student’s transcript, he/she is required to drop the class during its refund period.
+In order to prevent a course from appearing on a student’s transcript, they are required to drop the class during its refund period.

 - Failing to attend class DOES NOT constitute withdrawal.